 E. The fourth question concerned the causes of the destruction of rainforests.
 Perhaps encouragingly, more than half of the pupils (59%) identified that it is human activities which are destroying rainforests, some personalizing the responsibility by the use of terms such as 'we are'.
 About 18% of the pupils referred specifically to logging activity.
 One misconception, expressed by some 10% of the pupils, was that acid rain is responsible for rainforest destruction; a similar proportion said that pollution is destroying rainforests.
 Here, children are confusing rainforest destruction with damage to the forests of Western Europe by these factors.
-While two fifths of the students provided the information that the rainforest destruction would reduce atmospheric oxygen, making the atmosphere incompatible with human life on Earth.
+While two fifths of the students provided the information that the rainforests provide oxygen, in some cases this response also embraced the misconception that rainforest destruction would reduce atmospheric oxygen, making the atmosphere incompatible with human life on Earth.